ufs-community/ufs-srweather-app/docs/UsersGuide/source/Reference/Glossary.rst

    GFS
       `Global Forecast System <https://www.ncei.noaa.gov/products/weather-climate-models/global-forecast>`_.
 The GFS is a National Centers for Environmental Prediction (:term:`NCEP`) weather forecast model that generates data for dozens of atmospheric and land-soil variables, including temperatures, winds, precipitation, soil moisture, and atmospheric ozone concentration.
 The system couples four separate models (atmosphere, ocean, land/soil, and sea ice) that work together to accurately depict weather conditions.

+   GOCART
+      NASA's Goddard Chemistry Aerosol Radiation and Transport (GOCART) model simulates the distribution of major tropospheric aerosol types, including sulfate, dust, organic carbon (OC), black carbon (BC), and sea salt aerosols.
+The UFS Weather Model integrates a prognostic aerosol component using GOCART.
+The code is publicly available on GitHub at https://github.com/GEOS-ESM/GOCART.

    GRIB2
       The second version of the World Meterological Organization's (WMO) standard for distributing gridded data.